 Roeland van de Geer

-Hassim is the co-founder and head of litigation and legal services at SECTION27, a public interest litigation centre based in Johannesburg.
-She previously held the position at AIDS Law Project, and is also a founder and serving Board member of Corruption Watch.
+Hassim is the former co-founder and head of litigation and legal services at SECTION27, a public interest litigation centre based in Johannesburg.
+She previously held the position at AIDS Law Project and is also a founder and serving Board member of Corruption Watch.